-Namibia employs various barriers to trade.
-Trade barriers refer to measures undertaken by governments to impact positively on local production capacity, especially manufacturing, increase government revenue and improve the balance of payments.
+Namibia itself employs various barriers to trade.
+Trade barriers refer to measures undertaken by Governments to impact positively on local production capacity, especially manufacturing, increase Government Revenue and improve the balance of payments.
 One can say that in most cases, trade restrictive measures are introduced to restrict competing imports, thereby increasing local manufacturing capacity.
-The other two effects (on government revenue and balance of payments) are consequences, and not the primary purpose for which such measures are taken in the first instance.
-The famous infant-industry argument is both the theoretical and policy rational for trade barriers.
+The other two effects (on

+Government Revenue and balance of payments) are consequences, and not the primary purpose for which such measures are taken in the first instance.
+The famous infant-industry argument is both the theoretical and policy rationale for trade barriers.
+Both developed and developing countries use export subsidies as a way to promote exports.
+In the case of Namibia, there are no direct export subsidies.
+What would be equivalent to export subsidies are manufacturing incentives for industrial development, especially in the EPZ regime.

-Many countries, including the popular Asian tigers had import-substituting policies, but they did not constitute the overall thrust of economic industrialisation strategies.
-In the case of Namibia, we have some trade barriers, but the policy focus is more outward-oriented.
+Many countries, including the popular Asian tigers had import-substituting policies during earlier stages of development, but they did not constitute the overall thrust of their economic industrialisation strategies.
+In the case of Namibia, there are some trade barriers, but the overall policy focus is more outward-oriented.